 Three Outstanding Programs.
 The Demonstration Program enrolls three to five-year olds, most of whom have been diagnosed with autism spectrum disorders.
 The Jeffrey Dworkin Early Childhood Program serves children from infancy through age three who have a wide variety of special developmental needs.
 Through this program interventionists currently work with more than 150 families to deliver individualized at-home and in-community care.
 Together, they make a genuine difference in the lives of young children and their families.

 The Child Care Center, which first opened in a residence hall in 1988, offers early childhood education in developmentally appropriate programs for children from three months to 6 years old.
 It is open to the children of Montclair State University students and staff, as well as those from surrounding communities.

 Inclusive Education.
 Inclusive education rests on the belief that the appropriate context for service delivery to young children with special developmental needs is in the same settings where their typically developing peers are found.
-The Children's Center will provide a social and learning environment where children can explore, create, and experience learning as members of a diverse community.
-Skilled and dedicated teachers will plan rich early childhood experiences that make every child a valued member of the class.
-Together, all those enrolled at the Children's Center will discover that what they share is far more profound than any differences.
+The Children's Center provides a social and learning environment where children can explore, create, and experience learning as members of a diverse community.
+Skilled and dedicated teachers plan rich early childhood experiences that make every child a valued member of the class.
+Together, all those enrolled at the Children's Center discover that what they share is far more profound than any differences.

 For more information

 Tara Evenson-Jo, Child Care Center